 The information in this section can be found in the official Arbonne Income Disclosure/Compensation Summary statement for 2017.
 Read the full document here.

 There’s no straightforward answer to this question, but the average annual revenue of Arbonne independent consultants that received any earnings was $788 in 2017.

 On the face of it, here’s what we can tell from the document:

-- It’s not until the rank of Regional Vice Presidents that we get to liveable annual earnings, but only 2% of active consultants make it there.
+- It’s not until the rank of Regional Vice Presidents that we get to full-time annual earnings, but only 3% of active consultants make it to that level.

 - This does not reflect any possible expenses incurred by the consultant

 The truth is the vast majority of Arbonne consultants cannot be considered successful.
 In fact, according to the official summary report, only 3% of active consultants (0.4% of all consultants) make “own your life” money.

 Next time you run into that neighbour or former coworker that is trying to sell you on this life-changing opportunity, ask them what their rank is.
 If they’re not yet at Regional Vice President level, chances are they’re still struggling to find their feet in the business.